Reviews You Can Rely On

 Weight 1.3 lb

-Since our test period, the Sentinel has been updated with larger pockets and some style changes.
-Arc'teryx also has an insulated version of the Sentinel in their line, but that added warmth costs more.
+Since our test period, the Sentinel has been revised with larger pockets and some style changes.
+It also now uses an updated Gore-Tex ePE fabric designed with sustainability in mind and an 80D face material designed to provide more durability without adding weight.
+Arc'teryx also has an insulated version of the Sentinel in their line, but that added warmth adds $100 to the price of an already costly jacket.

 The Arc'teryx Sentinel is our favorite women's resort shell jacket, topping the charts in several metrics.
 The Sentinel offers premium construction with seams and zippers that are fully taped, as well as effective DWR treatment to keep you dry.
 The generous pit zips are quick and easy to use and can greatly increase breathability, especially when they're fully unzipped.
 For a 3L Gore-Tex shell, we expected excellent waterproofing from the outside elements, but we were pleasantly surprised that we didn't get wet from the inside.
 From the first ski run, we loved this jacket's performance, and it even offers some head-turning mountain fashion in the right ski town.